General Campground Information

 Special dates and their cancellation policy:

-Pool 10 am- dusk daily (Memorial Day - Labor Day) weather permitting
+Pool and playgrounds: 11 am - dusk daily (Memorial Day - Labor Day), weather permitting.

 We love our campers!
 Hope to see you soon.
-Thank you, hope you have a Great Day!
+Thank you, and we hope you have a Great Day!

 KOA Granite City

-Visitors must stop at the office and let us know who they are here to see an leave the park by 9pm nightly.
-Visitors must register to use amenities.
+Visitors must stop at the office and let us know who they are here to see and leave the park by 8pm nightly.
+Visitors must register and pay to use amenities.

 Quiet Hours are 9pm to 9am daily.